nyu-software-engineering/course-materials/slides/continuous-integration.md

 --

 - configuration files, known as "workflows", are written in [YAML](https://yaml.org/) (YAML Ain't Markup Language).

+--

 - configuration files are stored in a `.github/workflows` directory in the project repository.

+--

 - workflows in GitHub Actions, as in other automation tools, can run aribtrary shell commands to perform any task.

+--

 - GitHub maintains a marketplace of [pre-built actions](https://github.com/marketplace?type=actions) that can be used in your own custom workflows.

+--

+- GitHub Actions currently offers a limited number of execution minutes [for free](https://github.com/pricing), and charges for additional usage.

 ---